Dr. Sean Joe

-Principal Director of HomeGrown StL
+Founder & Principal Director, HomeGrown StL

 - Email: email@example.com

 Sean Joe, PhD, MSW, joined the Brown School in Fall 2014 as the Benjamin E. Youngdahl Professor of Social Development.
-His research focuses on Black adolescents’ mental health service use patterns, the role of religion in Black suicidal behavior (NIMH), salivary biomarkers for suicidal behavior, and development of father-focused, family-based interventions to prevent urban African American adolescent males from engaging in multiple forms of self-destructive behaviors (e.g., suicidal behavior).
+Dr. Joe is a nationally recognized scholar on suicidal behavior among Black Americans, particularly regarding the role of firearms as a risk factor, and is expanding the evidence base for effective practice with Black boys and young men.
+His research focuses on Black adolescents’ mental health service use patterns, community science, and father-focus family-based interventions to prevent urban Black American adolescent males from engaging in multiple forms of self-destructive behaviors.

 As founding Director of the Race and Opportunity Lab, which examines race, opportunity, and social mobility with an emphasis on informing policies, interventions, and intra-professional practice to lessen ethnic inequality in adolescents’ healthy transition to adulthood.
 The lab leading community science project is HomeGrown STL, which is a multisectoral placed-based capacity building intervention to generate new knowledge while simultaneously creating positive, real-world changes in the upward mobility opportunities and health of Black males ages 12-29 years in the St. Louis region.
 His epistemological work focuses on the concept of race in medical and social sciences.